adam-blanchard/gravity-assist-game/project.md

 - [ ] Controls pop-out
 - [ ] Scale all masses, radius, and forces to be semi-realistic
 - [ ] Body rotation (need to rework the way bodies are rendered to set the rotation origin)
-- [ ] Tree structure for hierarchical representation
-- [ ] QuadTree for scaling to thousands of bodies/systems or more - POSSIBLY NOT??
 - [ ] Planet type (volcanic, ice, gas etc.)
 - [ ] Star types - standard, red dwarf, white dwarf, black hole, pulsar, etc.
 - [ ] Function to load texture based on planet type - or, just render a specific texture - tbc